 Tavares Strachan showed his large-scale flowing sculpture in 2014.
 The sculpture was part of the Prospect.3: Notes for the Now biennial show between October 2014 and January 2015 in New Orleans.

 Strachan’s project was a declarative statement and performance entitled You Belong Here.
 The installation featured a 100-foot neon art piece that would be transported from one location to another on a 140- foot barge on the Mississippi River.
 The barge that carried the neon piece was made visible from different regions and places throughout New Orleans.
 It was created to pass on a message to the residents of the city, encouraging the city dwellers to examine themselves and what the city of New Orleans means to them and their futures.

 Tavares Strachan’s 20-foot-tall letters displayed in bright neon pink were impossible to ignore.
 Strachan used a bright, curly script and an onboard generator to communicate the words.
 The New Orleans project took more than 2 years to design and complete.

 Interaction through app

 While the installation was not specifically designed to render the warmth and the survivalist nature of New Orleans, many individuals that saw it chose to interpret the words ‘you belong here’ at face value.
-They took it as a call to welcome any new visitors to the city and as a warm appreciation for the people that had already lived there for years.
-In many ways, however, the phrase was intended to echo not just the welcoming sentiments of the city but to make people uncomfortable; to ask people to define who they really are in the context of New Orleans.
+They took it as a call to welcome any new visitors to the city and warm appreciation for the people who had already lived there for years.
+In many ways, however, the phrase was intended to echo not just the welcoming sentiments of the city but to make people uncomfortable, to ask people to define who they really are in the context of New Orleans.

 Why was the work installed on a barge?